 6. Editing Software

 The last bit in this discussion of stock photography equipment is the software.
-Though not equipment, technically, you need a software to fine tune your images.
+Though not equipment, technically, you need software to fine-tune your images.
 Now there are two software that currently leads the pack when it comes to post-processing your images.
 They belong to the Adobe Suite of creative tools.
 Lightroom and Photoshop.

 I don’t have any preferences here.
 I need both.
 For light correction work, I use Lightroom, for more in-depth retouching I cannot work without Photoshop.
 We recommend you get the Creative Cloud for Photographers package.